Thurrock

 Earlier this year Thurrock Council again took Mr Ingleton and his company to court over irregularities with his planning permission.
 This time Mr Ingleton pleaded not guilty and in court launched another blistering attack on the council.
 That case is ongoing and, following a case management hearing recently, is awaiting a trial date.

-Mr Ingleton has issued a statement ahead of a public inquiry set for Thursday, 23 October, calling on residents to make their voices heard and support efforts to complete the stalled development.
+Mr Ingleton has issued a statement ahead of a public hearing set for Thursday, 23 October at the Old Court House in Grays, calling on residents to make their voices heard and support efforts to complete the stalled development.

 The appeal relates to a council decision to reject his application for a modification to an earlier permission granted for the Lawns site.